Our first contact with the world. What we inhale 12 times a minute. It keeps us alive or poisons us.

 Air pollution is the biggest environmental health risk of our time.
 It also exacerbates climate change, causes economic losses, and reduces agricultural productivity.

-This International Day of Clean Air for blue skies, we call upon everyone—from governments and corporations to civil society and individuals—to Invest in #CleanAirNow.
+On this International Day of Clean Air for blue skies, we call upon everyone—from governments and corporations to civil society and individuals—to join the race for solutions.
+We’re Racing for Clean Air.

 By tackling air pollution proactively, we can achieve transformative change and secure healthy air for all.